ivanursul/ivanursul/articles/java/open-source-collections.md

 ### <a href="#apacheCommonsCollections" name="apacheCommonsCollections"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Apache Commons Collections

-In this section, we will focus on *Apache Commons Collections*, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about how to ignore Null values, how to merge lists, and how to use Bags, BidiMaps, and MapIterator.
+In this section, we will focus on Apache Commons Collections, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about how to ignore Null values, how to merge lists, and how to use Bags, BidiMaps, and MapIterator.

 <a href="https://commons.apache.org/proper/commons-collections/">Apache Commons Collections</a> provide the following features:
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/Bag.html">Bag</a> Interface with a number of copies of each object
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/BidiMap.html">BidiMap</a> Interface provides Bi-Directional Maps that can be looked up both, from value to key, as like as key to value
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/MapIterator.html">MapIterator</a> Interface provides iteration over maps
-* *Transforming Decorators* alter each object when it is added to the collection
+* Transforming Decorators alter each object when it is added to the collection
-* *Composite Collections* make multiple collections look like one (uniformly)
+* Composite Collections make multiple collections look like one (uniformly)
-* *Ordered Maps* and *Sets* retain the order elements are added in
+* Ordered Maps and Sets retain the order elements are added in
-* *Reference Map* allows keys and/or values to be garbage collected under close control
+* Reference Map allows keys and/or values to be garbage collected under close control

-**How to use a library:**
+How to use a library:
-To use this library, all you have to do is to insert *dependency* code to your project.
+To use this library, all you have to do is to insert dependency code to your project.
 Assuming that you know how to use Maven, you can find the code at the <a href="https://mvnrepository.com/artifact/org.apache.commons/commons-collections4/4.1">official website</a>:
 ```
 	<!-- https://mvnrepository.com/artifact/org.apache.commons/commons-collections4 -->
 	<dependency>